Is Sized Typing for Coq Practical?: Size Inference

-Finally, we come to size inference and termination- and productivity-checking for \cofixpoints.
-It uses the following metafunctions: \begin{itemize} \item \textsc{setRecStars}, given a function type $t$ and an index $n$, decomposes $t$ into arguments and return type, reduces the $n$th argument type to an inductive type, annotates that inductive type with position annotation $*$, annotates all other argument and return types with the same inductive type with $*$, and rebuilds the function type.
-This is how fixpoint types obtain their position annotations without being user-provided; the algorithm will remove other position annotations if size-preservation fails.
-Similarly, \textsc{setCorecStars} annotates the coinductive return type first, then the argument types with the same coinductive type.
+Finally, we come to size inference and termination/productivity checking for \cofixpoints.
+It uses the following metafunctions: \begin{itemize} \item \setrecstars, given a function type $t$ and an index $n$, decomposes $t$ into arguments and a return type, reduces the $n$th argument type to an inductive type, annotates that inductive type with position annotation $*$, annotates the return type with $*$ if it has the same inductive type, and rebuilds the function type.
+This is how fixpoint types obtain their position annotations without being user-provided; the algorithm will remove other position annotations if size preservation fails.

+Similarly, \setcorecstars annotates the coinductive return type first, then the argument types with the same coinductive type.
 Both of these can fail if the $n$th argument type or the return type respectively are not \coinductive types.
-Note that the decomposition of $t$ may perform reductions using \textsc{whnf}. \item \textsc{getRecVar}, given a function type $t$ and an index $n$, returns the position stage variable of the annotation on the $n$th inductive argument type, while \textsc{getCorecVar} returns the position stage variable of the annotation on the coinductive return type.
-Essentially, they retrieve the position stage variable of the annotation on the primary \corecursive type of a \cofixpoint type, which is used to check termination and productivity. \item \textsc{shift} replaces all stage annotations $s$ with a position stage variable (i.e. $\lfloor s \rfloor \in \mathcal{P}$) by its successor $\hat{s}$. \end{itemize}
+Note that the decomposition of $t$ may perform reductions using \whnf. \item \getrecvar, given a function type $t$ and an index $n$, returns the position size variable of the annotation on the $n$th inductive argument type, while \getcorecvar returns the position size variable of the annotation on the coinductive return type.
+Essentially, they retrieve the position size variable of the annotation on the primary \corecursive type of a \cofixpoint type. \item \shift replaces all position size annotations $s$ (\ie $\floor{s} \in \V^*$) by their successor $\hat{s}$. \end{itemize}